 Early retirement won’t happen overnight.
 But by utilizing strategies like reducing your expenses and earning more income, you can fast track your journey and ideal retirement age.

 It’s hard work, but in the midst of unprecedented times, more and more people are willing to put in the work in order to gain something more valuable than money: control over their time much earlier than they thought possible.

 You can take a few actions now to get yourself on the right track.

 - Download 65 Ways to Retire Smart, an actionable guide with insights from fiduciary financial advisors.
 The guide is free.

 - Sign up for the Personal Capital Dashboard.
 Millions of people use these free and secure professional-grade online financial tools.
 You can use them to see all of your accounts in one place, analyze your spending, and plan for long-term financial goals.

-- Consider talking to a fiduciary financial advisor for more detailed guidance on your retirement saving strategies.
+- Consider talking to a fiduciary financial advisor for more detailed guidance on your retirement saving strategies and personal finances.

 Author is not a client of Personal Capital Advisors Corporation and is compensated as a freelance writer.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 Compensation not to exceed $500.
 You should consult a qualified legal or tax professional regarding your specific situation.
 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time and you may gain or lose money.
 Any reference to the advisory services refers to Personal Capital Advisors Corporation, a subsidiary of Personal Capital.
 Personal Capital Advisors Corporation is an investment adviser registered with the Securities and Exchange Commission (SEC).
 Registration does not imply a certain level of skill or training nor does it imply endorsement by the SEC.